 There are measures that you can put in place to lower the cost of your vacant property insurance.
-Firstly we recommend that you install the appropriate security devices inside and outside of your home such as secure locks on all exterior doors and windows, and installing a working burglar alarm.
+Firstly we recommend that you install the appropriate security devices inside and outside of your home.
+This includes things such as secure locks on all exterior doors and windows.
+You should also install a working burglar alarm.
 Factors that may increase the cost of your premium include the inadequate security devices or a property of substantial value.

 Changing from vacant to occupied during the term of the policy

 There are a number of reasons for the occupancy status of the property changing during the policy term.
 As a specialist vacant property company, we can work with you to amend the policy to your specific needs.
 If you need to change the type of policy during the term of insurance, this is possible.

 We accept both variations during the policy term;

 - Property vacant and subsequently switching to occupied

 - Property occupied and subsequently switching to vacant

 In these scenarios, you would need to notify us of the change in occupancy status and we will update the policy for you.